oneforawe/config-repo/README.md

    <https://stackoverflow.com/questions/35821245/github-server-certificate-verification-failed>

 2. Copy the git config file as a dot-file to the home directory, and edit to remove the user info (or put appropriate default user info).
-This is the global gitconfig file.
+This file (`~/.gitconfig`) is the global gitconfig file.
 For me, the owner of this repo, I can execute the additional commands below to modify the repo's local config file in `~/.config-repo/.git/config` (editing to give my appropriate identity):
   `cp ~/.config-repo/config/git/gitconfig ~/.gitconfig`  (and edit as desired)
   In `~/.config-repo`:
   `git config user.name "My Name"`